 - The tubes can puncture and may need replacement after a short time because of extreme use

 - More expensive than a regular kick scooter

-Buy the Luxury Royal Scout Complete XT Dirt Scooter (Around $525)
+Royal Scout Complete XT Dirt Scooter (currently unavailable)

 While most kick scooters are ideal for both kids and adults to ride on at skate parks, the trend is that more and more people are trying out dirt scooters.